LinkedIn Redesign— New Job Referral Experience 👩🏻💼👨🏻💻

 Understand LinkedIn referral experience

-Some thought 👁 about the Linkedin referral feature:
+Some thoughts 👁 about the Linkedin referral feature:

 I understand why LinkedIn decided to gradually roll out this feature because, base on my research, ask for a referral feature is just like sending an inMall message.
 Users can send a message to their connection the way they used to.
 The only difference is with and without a referral message templet.
 The redundancy experience will decrease the overall user experience.

-- The referral experience is just sent messages, which is redundancy with the messaging experience.
+- The referral experience is just sent messages, which is redundant with the messaging experience.